dead-claudia/lifted-pipeline-proposal/pipeline-lift.md

 # Pipeline lifting

+*If you want the theory, this is roughly modeled on [functors](https://en.wikipedia.org/wiki/Functor), with a few pragmatic concessions.*

-*Before I continue, if you came here wondering what the heck this is, or what the point of it is, I invite you to read [this blog post about composition](http://blog.ricardofilipe.com/post/javascript-composition-for-dummies) and [this one on monads](https://jameswestby.net/weblog/tech/why-monads-are-useful.html), and I encourage you to google both concepts.
+*Also, before I continue, if you came here wondering what the heck this is, or what the point of it is, I invite you to read [this blog post about composition](http://blog.ricardofilipe.com/post/javascript-composition-for-dummies) and [this one on monads](https://jameswestby.net/weblog/tech/why-monads-are-useful.html), and I encourage you to google both concepts.
 Long story short, yes, it's a thing, and yes, it's pretty useful for a variety of reasons.*

 Function composition has been used for years, even in JS applications.
 It's one thing people have been continually reinventing as well.
 Many utility belts I've found have this function – in particular, most common ones have it: